 The Dog Fence in South Australia is owned by:

-- Some pastoral lessees, whose properties are on the southern side of the fence and adjacent to it.
+- Some pastoral lessees, whose properties are inside and adjacent to the fence.

-The Dog Fence Board (the Board) is the governing body set up to administer and manage the South Australian section of the Dog Fence.
+The Dog Fence Board is the governing body set up to administer and manage the SA Dog Fence and the four Local boards maintain sections of the fence.

 Maintenance and inspection

-On behalf of the fence owners, local boards have contract patrolmen who patrol the fence every 14 days to:
+Local Dog Fence boards have contractors who patrol the fence every 14 days to:

 - undertake repairs